 The Biscay feels lighter and more slick through the water.

-How are you preparing Nina for the 2022 race?
+How are you preparing Nuri for the 2022 race?

 Michael Guggenberger: I bought the boat from Antoine Cousot (a skipper in the 2018 race) so the boat was pretty well prepared in terms of her hull and deck, with chainplates and watertight compartments.